Cadiboo/NoCubes/README.md

 3. Download OptiFineDeobf from [GitHub](https://github.com/Cadiboo/OptiFineDeobf/releases/latest)
 4. Run the OptiFine jar in `NoCubes/run/mods/` and select 'Extract', put the resulting extracted jar somewhere outside the `mods` folder
 5. Run OptiFineDeobf, select the extracted OptiFine jar in `NoCubes/run/mods/` and select the `NoCubes` folder for the project folder
+6. Select a mappings file that maps from SRG to MCP/official (don't use obf -> MCP mappings)
-6. Select 'Make Public' and 'Forge Dev jar' then click 'Deobf'
+7. Select 'Make Public' and 'Forge Dev jar' then click 'Deobf'
-7. Put the deobfuscated OptiFine jar into `NoCubes/libs/`
+8. Put the deobfuscated OptiFine jar into `NoCubes/libs/`
-8. Refresh gradle in your IDE and you should be able to compile against OptiFine's classes (and running OptiFine still works as it did before)
+9. Refresh gradle in your IDE and you should be able to compile against OptiFine's classes (and running OptiFine still works as it did before)

 Note: You can replace the normal OptiFine jar with the extracted (non-deobfuscated) one in `NoCubes/run/mods/` (this *may* speed up OptiFine's loading time)